Beijing defiant five years since the South China Sea ruling | DW | 12.07.2021

 In terms of official aid, Japan is still the top donor.
 And the Philippines was among the last in Southeast Asia to receive its supply of Sinovac, a China-made vaccine, according to Vitug.

-Despite Duterte's often colourful rhetoric towards China and the United States, the tribunal ruling remains the foundation of Philippine government policy towards the South China sea, says Jay Batongbacal, Director of the Institute for Maritime Affairs and Law of the Sea at the University of the Philippines.
+Despite Duterte's often colorful rhetoric toward China and the United States, the tribunal ruling remains the foundation of Philippine government policy toward the South China sea, says Jay Batongbacal, director of the Institute for Maritime Affairs and Law of the Sea at the University of the Philippines.

 He says this can be seen in "the recent lifting of the Philippines moratorium on petroleum exploration, the resumption of an active government presence in the disputed areas, and protests against illegal and destructive Chinese fishing."